-Founded as Queen’s College in 1845, it became a university in its own right in 1908.
-Today, it is an international centre of research and education rooted at the heart of Northern Ireland.
+Queen's University Belfast was founded as Queen’s College in 1845, before becoming a university in its own right in 1908.
+Today, it is an international centre of research and education and a major part of the fabric of Northern Ireland.

 The University has won the Queen’s Anniversary Prize for Higher and Further Education on five occasions – for Northern Ireland's Comprehensive Cancer Services programme and for world-class achievement in green chemistry, environmental research, palaeoecology and law.